DmitriiDenisov/bank-bot/README.md

 1. Download docker-compose.yml file from [Pastebin](https://pastebin.com/D5uggnYc)

 2. Create `.env` file.
-It should look like this:
+You can download it from releases in this repo, it has only hidden file .env inside It should look like this:
 ```
 TOKEN=abcd # Token for currency-service from https://fixer.io/
 PORT=5004 # Port for currency-service